-Built Enviro Built Environment Comment: There are no physical works proposed and therefore the built environment will remain unchanged.
-Natural Environment Comment: The proposed modifications is not considered likely to have impacts on the natural environment.
+Built Enviro Built Environment Comment: There are no physical works proposed and therefore the built environment remain unchanged. ent will Natural Env Natural Environment Comment: Comment: The proposed modifications is not considered likely to have impacts on the natural environment.